manwar/theweeklychallenge/content/blog/solid-using-perl.md

 `Design Patterns` sounds very similar to `Design Principles` but they both operate at completely different levels of abstraction.

-> Take an example of when building a house: Principles are the building codes while Patterns are the architectural solutions.
+> Take an example of building a house: Principles are the building codes while Patterns are the architectural solutions.

 `Perl` is famous for its philosophy: